Blog > Diversity

 What We Believe Makes a Difference

-Sommers chose either all white jurors or four white and two black jurors for the six-person jury.
-As one might expect, the diverse juries performed better when it came to considering case facts, made fewer mistakes when recalling relevant information, and were more open to discussing the role of race in the case.
+For instance, for a six-person jury, Sam chose all white jurors or four white & two black jurors.
+As one would expect, the diverse juries were better at fact-finding thanks to considering different angles, made fewer recall errors and were more willing to discuss the subject of race in the case.

-These improvements did not occur because black jurors brought new information to the group; rather, they occurred because white jurors altered their behavior in the presence of black jurors.
-They were more diligent and open-minded in the presence of diversity.
+These improvements did not occur because black jurors added to the volume of information within the group; they took place because white jurors changed their behavior in the presence of black jurors.
+They were more hard-working and less preconceived in the presence of diversity.

 This essay was first published in Scientific American in 2014.
 Katherine Phillips revised and updated it in 2017 to include new research.